apurvamalankar806-sketch/WeatherLens-India-project/README.md

 # WeatherLens-India-project
 End-to-end Indian weather analysis and rainfall prediction using Python, Streamlit, and Power

+## Objective

+WeatherLens India is an end-to-end data science project built to analyze 24 years of daily weather data across 10 major Indian cities and predict whether it will rain on a given day based on atmospheric conditions.

+The project goes beyond simple analysis — it combines unsupervised machine learning (K-Means clustering) to discover hidden weather patterns, and supervised machine learning (Random Forest) to build a real working rainfall prediction system.
+Results are presented through two parallel dashboards — a Streamlit web app for technical users and a Power BI dashboard for business users — making weather insights accessible to both audiences.

 ## Overview

 WeatherLens India is an end-to-end data science project that analyzes 24+ years of Indian weather data to uncover climate patterns, understand rainfall behaviour, and predict whether it will rain on a given day.